 3. Moss Removal Deck Crevice Tool

 Manually removing moss and weed from the deck, crevices, and opening between pavers is another easy way to make your crevices free of this unwanted plant.
-The Bon Tool is our recommended tool to remove unwanted plants between openings in your outdoor area.
+The Bon Tool is our recommended tool for this purpose.

 With this brush, you don’t need to bend or kneel to remove moss and unwanted plants between openings.
 This tool gives you two options to clean openings around your home.
 You can either use the brush or the iron spike at the front of the brush to remove tap root weed.